 Who Would Like Ghost

-Ghost would work well for people who are looking for a simple platform that is specifically geared towards blogging.
+Ghost would work well for people who are looking for a simple, free blog site that's specifically geared towards blogging.
 While WordPress began as a blogging platform, it has evolved into much more than that.

 Ghost is still solely focused on blogging—not on general website production or eCommerce.